greboide/conductor/README.markdown

 This is a base rails application with the following features:

-  - [Authlogic](http://github.com/binarylogic/authlogic) based authentication, including password reset
+  - [Authlogic](http://github.com/binarylogic/authlogic) based authentication, including password reset and openid support

 ## Install